chrieke/geojson-invalid-geometry/README.md

 parts of the geometry could be removed by the operation.
 Here only a manual operation can fix the issue, by splitting of the geometry into multiple parts, or adding/removing nodes.

+## Linestring

+### Zero-length LineString
+A Linestring with with identical start and end node coordinates.

 ## All Geometries

-### More than three coordinates in a node [📝](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.1)
+### More than three coordinates in a node

-A geometry's nodes/positions/vertices must consist of either two coordinates (order `[longitude, latitude]`) or three coordinates (`[longitude, latitude, elevation]`).
+A geometry's nodes/positions/vertices should consist of either two coordinates (order `[longitude, latitude]`) or three coordinates (`[longitude, latitude, elevation]`).
 Elevation is optional.
-In early versions of the GeoJSON specification, more than three coordinates were allowed, e.g. storing additional information like time etc. If input in some tools or APIs this may lead to errors or the additional values being ignored.
-The additional information must now be stored separately in the properties of the feature.
+In early versions of the GeoJSON specification, more than it was normal to store more than three coordinates, e.g. storing additional information like time etc. Technically still allowed but [discouraged](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.1) by the current specification, if used in some tools or
+APIs this may lead to errors or the additional values being ignored.
+The additional information should now be stored separately in the properties of the feature.

 ### "3D coordinates" not accepted